Mrugalla/NEL-19/README.md

 - STUDIO-Button.
 Enables Lookahead.
 - Buffersize-Textfield.
 Buffersizes between 1-7ms are rather subtle and have low latency.
 Everything else is for creative use up to 1000ms.
 - MIDI Learn-Button.
 Use either pitchbend- or midi CC to control the vibrato manually in addition to the randomizer.
+- Vibrato Visualizer.
+It shows what the internal delay is currently doing.

 Here are a bunch of videos, where you can check out the plugin in action and topics around it: https://youtu.be/TVq6FPY_8pU